samueldr/hydra-in-a-bag/README.md

 `hydra-in-a-bag`
 ================

-This project aims to provide a one-click^W command solution to running a hydra instance **for development purposes**.
+This project aims to provide a one-click command solution to running a hydra instance **for development purposes**.
 Thus the name, this is not a ready-to-use production environment, but a only a convenience thing.